Runtime Selection

 }

-The Problem: Runtime Implementation Choice
+Runtime Choice

 Sometimes you can't know which implementation class to use until a user makes a choice — export format (PDF vs CSV), payment provider, storage backend.
 You can't inject every possible implementation at construction time, and you shouldn't import them all just to switch on a string.